gonzashan/checker-Challenge-/README.md

 ## Explanation of methods and functionalities

+### class Results  (optimizing memory resources)

+    Using this simple class, with the same variables as challenge request and its constructor, will get the results from methods.

 ### public void checker(int[] numbers) {...

    This method receives an array of integer values on which to evaluate them for the different functions described above.

-   To fit the requested output format, we need to create a list with the selected value and its results.
+   To storing the requested output, we need to create an ArrayList.
+A 'forEach' will iterate through the array.
-   LinkedHashMap is a Java collections that let us keep the same order as we receive the data and build the output format.
-   A forEach will iterate through the array.
-This will create another collection as LinkedHashMap<String, Object> to keep name of method and its results.
-Taking care if number is 0, keeping into the map the message "NOT A POSSIBLE OPTION".
+   It will creates a new objects from the class Results, declared on top, to keep the results from methods isOdd, isPrime and isPalindrome.

+   Taking care if number is 0, we initialize a new object for class Results, keeping the number zero and passing 'false' the rest of elements in the constructor.
+Overriding toString from class Results we'll get formatting requested and with an 'if' condition the message "NOT A POSSIBLE OPTION" will be possible.

 ### interface InterfaceForBooleans {...